 Transportation Security Officer: Job Duties, Salary and Outlook

-Transportation security officers, or transportation security screeners, inspect passengers, baggage, equipment, and cargo at airports, rail stations, or bus terminals following guidelines set by the U.S. Department of Homeland Security's Transportation Security Administration (TSA).
-Using attention to detail and trained to identify dangerous or suspicious items and individuals, they work at various security checkpoints to ensure public safety.
+Transportation security officers, or transportation security screeners, inspect passengers, baggage, equipment, and cargo at airports, rail stations, or bus terminals, following the guidelines set by the U.S. Department of Homeland Security's Transportation Security Administration (TSA).
+They are trained to screen passengers at security checkpoints, paying attention to detail while treating the travelers with respect.
+The job often requires weekend, evening and holiday work.
+Applicants need a high school diploma, GED certificate or security experience.

 Job Duties of Transportation Security Officers